Sometimes, our utterances

 number which can be used for a purpose.
 When a speaker makes use of "a

-few", he/she tries to show that the item can adequately serve its purpose
+few" before an item, he/she tries to show that such item can adequately serve its purpose

-although the quantity is small.
+although its quantity is small.
 For example, a student who has a small quantity

 of books can say "I have a few books" if he/she knows that the books